asiniscalchi/pallet-staking-ddpos/README.md

 An account can become bonded using the `bond` call.

-There are two possible roles that any staked account pair can be in: `Validator`, `Delegator`

 #### Validating

 A **validator** takes the role of either validating blocks or ensuring their finality,